Josphat0707/phase-2-individual-project/README.md

 The program helps a user see a list of drinks, how to make the drink etc

 ### Installation
+The project is hosted and to be able to see it, one can click on the following link `` and view it on the browser.
+One can also fork the project on their computer and run it from their computer.
+In order to do so one has to do the following:

-Click on the submitted link, fork te project into your computer, open the project in your vs code and in the app.js file, run the command npm start.
+Click on this link `https://github.com/Josphat0707/phase-2-individual-project.git`, fork the project into your computer, open the project in your vs code and in the app.js file, run the command npm start.

 ### Project Setup
 The project fetches data from a public API.
 Once this data is fetched from the API it is setup in the file named `cocktaildetail.js`.
 The file is exported to other files but in order for the drinks to be displayed, i have used routers. that is `Home`, `Featured Cocktail`, `Cocktail list`.